basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 As you can see, reading an object with multiple values will result in some form of "multiple choices" response (e.g. `300 Multiple Choices` in HTTP).

-You also have the option of viewing all objects currently stored under the `character` key at once:
+If you want to view all objects using the HTTP interface, you can attach an `Accept: multipart/mixed` header to your request:

 ```curl
 curl -H "Accept: multipart/mixed" \